NikonPic/AlignmentNet/README.md

-# Comprehensive Lower Extremity Alignment Analysis Incorporating Multi-Scale and Multi-Task Deep Learning
+# Multicentric Development and Validation of a Multi-Scale and Multi-Task Deep Learning Model for a Comprehensive Orthopedic Lower Extremity Alignment Analysis in a Simulated Clinical Environment
 >This repository represents the source code for a completely automated alignment analysis software